 Ireland-Palestine Scholarship Programme

-A directory of eligible postgraduate programmes is available for download below.
+A directory of eligible postgraduate programmes will be made available.

 In order to be eligible for the IPSP, candidates must be:

 - a Palestinian resident of the occupied Palestinian territory;

 - have identified and selected two relevant courses from the Ireland-Palestine Scholarship Programme Directory of Eligible Postgraduate Courses (see below);

 - hold a Bachelor’s level qualification from an accredited institution with a minimum grade point average of 75% or 2.67 (or equivalent standard);